 If we were to subtract $700 from the entire budget, which Service do we take that amount from?
 How do we split it up accurately?

 When you think about it, that's exactly why fixed amount discounts are tricky if applied to the entire budget.
 There's no real way of spreading out discount the right way and making sure the reports are accurate.

-Fixed amount discounts do make sense, but only if you're applying them per individual services.
+Fixed amount discounts do make sense, but only if you're applying them per individual service.

 In all of these examples, we want to give our client a $700 discount for the service of Project management.

 #1 Edit the number of billable hours to reduce the total price

 In this example, we have reduced the Project management hours quantity from 20 to 15, thus effectively creating a discount of $500.